Orkney’s educational system is as extensive as it is excellent, from pre-school to postgraduate.

-There are two senior secondary schools in Orkney; Kirkwall Grammar School and Stromness Academy, and three junior high schools; Westray, Stronsay and Sanday, which cater from nursery up to 4th year of secondary.
-Following 4th year, North Isles pupils stay in halls of residence in Kirkwall and attend Kirkwall Grammar School.
-Education in the islands is provided by Orkney Islands Council.
+There are two senior secondary schools, Kirkwall Grammar School and Stromness Academy.
+The islands of Westray, Stronsay and Sanday each have a junior high school, catering for nursery aged pupils up to 4th year students.
+Following their 4th year, North Isles pupils continuing with their education stay in halls of residence in Kirkwall and attend Kirkwall Grammar School.

 Schools in Orkney are very much at the heart of their communities, with wider use of the buildings and their facilities encouraged by the local authority.
 15 of our 17 primaries are community schools, regularly hosting local clubs, organisations and events outwith school hours.

 Education in Orkney doesn’t end after secondary school though.
 From agriculture to archaeology, Orkney College - a constituent college of the University of the Highlands and Islands (UHI) - offers many further and higher education opportunities, including degree and postgraduate-level learning, along with a range of vocational courses.

 The new Orkney Research and Innovation Campus (ORIC) in Stromness is home to Heriot Watt University's International Centre for Island Technology, which provides postgraduate-level education in renewable energy and marine related subjects.

 The ORIC campus is also the base for Robert Gordon University’s Orkney Project and a number of businesses and organisations working in the renewables and innovation sectors.

 Leaving school and plotting your future path can be a daunting experience, but there are excellent support services locally to make sure students can access all the advice they need to make informed choices.
 Whether you're looking for an apprenticeship, careers advice and guidance or just want to discuss your options, the local Skills Development Scotland office will be able to help.